El-Zag/Google-Scholar-Scraping/README.md

 * language : 'fr', 'en'..
 Language of Google, which switches reasearch results a little
 * captcha : change to True if you get recognized as a bot and start to get the error "NoneType Element has no attribute findChildren".
 It will switch to a selenium webdriver to scrape html, and let you manually fill in the Captcha before you can keep going.
 * sleeptime : time in seconds to wait for the pages to charge when downloading embedded pdfs or html pages.
 You may need to make it longer if you have a slow connexion to not get errors

+## Extensions to work on
+* Choose to export metadata in json or csv
+* Add HTML sources other than sciencedirect
+* Add scraping of synonym of the component
+* Find a way to better treat the captchas issue
+* Transform .pdf to good .html
+* Treat .html file to ensure they are indeed related to the subject